passport/www.passportjs.org/docs/authenticate.md

 respond with an HTTP `401 Unauthorized` status code and end the cycle.
 Any additional functions in the stack will not be called.
 The default behavior is modifiable using options.

+Prior to invoking `passport.authenticate()`, the strategy must be configured and utilized.